-Failure Action There is MS-60 Make sure that the sensor cable is connected properly to the instrument.
-To verify the connection, measure the impedance of Output cable [between the "+" and the "-" wires] and check if the measured impedance is within the proper range as shown in the specification table. no output.
-MS-60S Make sure that the sensor is properly connected, and type of power supply and voltage values are appropriate.
+Failure Action There is MS-80 MS-80U Make sure that the sensor cable is connected properly to the instrument.
+To verify the connection, measure the impedance of output cable [between the "+" and the "-" wires] and check if the measured impedance is within the proper range as shown in the specification table. no output.
+MS-80S Make sure that the sensor is properly connected, and type of power supply and voltage values are appropriate.
 Also check the communication settings [i.e. port, baud rate, converter ID] are appropriate.
-Output val The glass dome maybe soiled with rain or dust.
+Output va The glass dome maybe soiled with rain or dust.
 Clean the glass dome with demineralized water and soft cloth.
 The output may decrease over time.
 Recalibrate periodically.
-Negative output signal during night-time.
+Negative output signal between the sensor's so-called hot and during night-time.
+Pyranometers generate an output signal between the sensor's so-called hot and dome temperature will cool down below.
 Pyranometers generate an output signal, which is proportional to the temperature differences between the sensor's so-called hot and cold junctions.
 Night-time offset can occur when the dome temperature will cool down below the temperature of the detector.
-A negative offset within the specification can be expected.
-Unusual noise Check the shield connection and make sure it is connected securely.
-Make sure if the Output cable is not shaking from the wind; take necessary measure by fixing or lining the cables through metal pipe.
+A slight negative offset within the specification can be expected.
+Unusua ıl noise Check the shield connection and make sure it is connected securely.
+Make sure if the output cable is not shaking from the wind; take necessary measure by fixing or lining the cables through metal pipe.
 Check for any objects, which emit electromagnetic wave around the instrument and or cable.
-For MS-60, please implement the following methods in a combined manner.
-1. Set up the integration time and stability time as long as possible.
-2. Use moving average processing on the data 3.
+When using a data logger or a measuring device with <100MΩ input impedance for MS-80 and MS-80U, a data logger potentially does not measure the sensor output correctly; thus take following measures in composition: 1.
+Use a measuring device with input impedance more than 100MΩ 2.
+Set up the integration time and stability time as long as possible.
+3. Use moving average processing on the data 4.
 Loop two or more ferrite cores around the end of the cable.
-4. Avoid ground loops.
+5. Avoid ground loops.
 Isolate the pyranometer electrically from the installation base.
 The sensor enclosure and the adjustment foot are electrically isolated by anodizing, but the isolation can be further strengthened by inserting an insulation sheet between the pyranometer and the installation base, and by inserting a resin washer in the enclosure fixing screw.
-5. Connect the shield cable of the cable to an appropriate ground.
-6. Use a data logger with differential voltage input.
+6. Connect the shield cable of the cable to an appropriate ground.
+7. Use a data logger with differential voltage input.

 4-20mA and 0-1V output outside range Example) 2mA output when using 4-20mA.
 The fluctuation of measured current is large.

 If it is confirmed that the wiring is correct, connect the ground wire of this product to the negative side of the data logger voltage (current) measurement terminal.

 Note that the appropriate ground wire connection method for this product may differ depending on the type of data logger and measurement environment.
 Select an appropriate ground wire connection method for this product according to the type of data logger and measurement environment.

 Table 6-4.
-Troubleshooting Hibi (MS-60S)
+Troubleshooting Hibi (MS-80S)